 Dr. Julie A. Dowling

-Associate Professor of Latina/Latino Studies, Gender and Women's Studies, and Sociology
+Associate Professor of Latina/Latino Studies, Affiliate of Sociology and Gender & Women's Studies

 Address: Department of Latina/Latino Studies

 Urbana, IL 61801